-In accordance with relevant remuneration regulations the variable remuneration of the members of the Executive Board are capped at 20% of fixed remuneration and is granted fully in equity (i.e. ING shares).
-60% of the variable remuneration is subject to tiered vesting over a period of five years plus a one-year retention period which applies to vested ING shares.
+In accordance with relevant remuneration regulations the variable remuneration of the members of the Executive Board is capped at 20% of fixed remuneration and is granted fully in equity (i.e. ING shares).
+60% of the variable remuneration is subject to tiered vesting over a period of five years plus at least a one-year retention period which applies to vested ING shares.

-For more information we refer to the 'Remuneration report' of the 2018 Annual Report.
+For more information we refer to the 'Remuneration report' of the 2019 Annual Report.